Publish

 Once you fill out the required fields (Name and Data Source), click "Create" to complete the creation process.
 Depending on the data target selected (SFTP in the example below) you may have additional fields to configure.
 See the Supported Data Publishing Targets section below for more details.

-You can now see your newly created flow at the top of the page
+You can now see your newly created task at the top of the page

 Congratulations, you have successfully created a Data Publishing flow.